 The opposite of that is a fixed mindset.
 A fixed mindset believes their talents are innate gifts, and hold fast to what they already know.

 They stay in their ‘comfort zone’ and therefore, never grow.

-As a ‘creative’ sort, you may be thinking business probably isn’t natural for you.
-So you have to get out of your comfort zone a little.
+As a ‘creative’ sort, you may be thinking that "business" probably isn’t natural for you.
+So you may have to get out of your comfort zone a little.

 You have to want to grow.
 You have to be willing to ask for help.

 Because building a business, especially one based on your passion, is not a straight path.
 Anyone who tells you differently is lying to you.